jo-valer/Robotics/README.md

 We have written the code mainly in **C++** (for the part regarding kinematics and trajectory planning) and **Python** (for object classification and localization).

 ⚠️ If you want to download the code and run it, make sure you comply with the <a href="#requirements">requirements</a>.
+Furthermore, you need to give execution permissions to 3 python scripts, namely: `src/my_world/world/lego_spawner.py`, `src/robotic_vision/src/localize_listener.py`, and `src/robotic_vision/src/yolov5/my_detect.py`.
+If you are not on a native linux machine you may need to directly create those files (then copying in them the content from this repo).

 ### Repository content
 Here you can find three different catkin workspaces, each one for a different assignment.
 All tasks have been achieved.

-ℹ For any info about the implementation solutions, read the paper: <a href="https://github.com/jo-valer/Robotics/Robotics_Project.pdf">Robotics_Project.pdf</a>.
+ℹ For any info about the implementation solutions, read the paper: <a href="https://github.com/jo-valer/Robotics/blob/main/Robotics_Project.pdf">Robotics_Project.pdf</a>.

 ## `Assignment_1`